16 February - 22 April

 Launching May 2019

-Battersea Power Station and Nine Elms on the South Bank.
-Produced by Illuminate Productions
+Battersea Power Station and Nine Elms on the South Bank (the Battersea Power Station Powerhouse Commission for 2019)

-Arts Council England, Hannah Barry Gallery and Albion Barn
+Arts Council England, Hannah Barry Gallery, Albion Barn and Thames Clipper, with additional support from the Science Museum Group.

 MUDSKIPPER is a fully-mobile sculpture able to move across water and land through the use of two hydraulic step-type propulsion legs with component TREADPAD feet.